Acellera/htmd/htmd/proteinpreparation/README.md

 * Refactor modules and streamline PYTHONPATH.
 * Every other note in the docstring.
+* Runs are not exactly reproducible.
+Whether this is due to the use of random values or to non-deterministic ordering of dictionaries is unknown.
+Setting the seed did not help.

 Changes with respect to upstream
 -------------------

 The version imported is SVN r1111 from the [SourceForge repository](http://sourceforge.net/p/pdb2pqr/code/HEAD/tree/trunk/pdb2pqr/),